alarca94/sequer-recsys23/README.md

 This is our Pytorch implementation of the paper:

 Ariza-Casabona, A., Salamó, M., Boratto, L., Fenu, G. (2023).
-Towards Self-Explaining Sequence-Aware Recommendation, RECSYS'23.
+Towards Self-Explaining Sequence-Aware Recommendation.
+In Proceedings of the 17th ACM Conference on Recommender Systems (RecSys '23).
+Association for Computing Machinery, New York, NY, USA, 904–911. https://doi.org/10.1145/3604915.3608847

 Please cite our paper if you use this repository.